DataDog/documentation/content/logs/processing/attributes_naming_convention.md

 ## Tl;Dr

-One may ask, why do we need a naming convention for Log attributes?
+One may ask, Why do we need a naming convention for log attributes?

 * Various technologies tend to use different attribute names for the same meaning.
-* This usually generates too many attributes which can lead to: user confusion and un-ability to correlate logs across sources.
+* This usually generates too many attributes, which can lead to user confusion and the inability to correlate logs across sources.
 * Datadog Integrations rely on the following attribute naming convention.
-* We advise you to use the following reference when you parse your custom formats & sources in order to leverage fully all functionalities of your Datadog application.
+* Use the following reference when parsing custom formats and sources in order to fully leverage all of Datadog's functionalities.

 ## Overview

-Centralizing logs from various technologies and applications tends to generate tens or hundreds of different attributes in a Log Management environment.
-Especially when many users - each one with its own personal usage- are working with it.
+Centralizing logs from various technologies and applications tends to generate tens or hundreds of different attributes in a Log Management environment— especially when many users, each one with their own personal usage patterns, are working within the same environment.
-This generates confusion among users.
-For instance, a client IP can have the following attributes within your logs: `clientIP`, `client_ip_address`, `remote_address`, `client.ip`, and many other combinations are possible...
+This generates confusion.
+For instance, a client IP might have the following attributes within your logs: `clientIP`, `client_ip_address`, `remote_address`, `client.ip`, etc.
-In this context, knowing which attribute corresponds to the logs you are trying to filter on or correlating this same proxy logs to the web application logs just behind it is a cumbersome.
+In this context, it can be cumbersome to know which attributes correspond to the logs you are trying to filter on, or correlate proxy logs to web application logs.

-Actually even if all technologies define their respective logs attributes differently, a URL, a client ip, or a duration have the same meaning for everyone.
+Even if technologies define their respective logs attributes differently, a URL, client IP, or duration have universally consistent meanings.
 This is why Datadog decided while implementing log integrations to rely on a subset of names for attributes that are commonly observed over log sources.

 But as Datadog integrations are not covering your custom formats and sources, we decided to make this Attribute Naming Convention (or [Taxonomy][1]) public to help you decide how to name your attributes in your own parsers.